 It was an unusual Instagram post from a Hollywood A-lister.
 Naomi Watts recently started a discussion with her 1.7m followers about vaginal dryness during menopause how lube can help.
 “Let's get real, take menopause and yes, dry va-jay-jays, mainstream.
 Unapologetically so!
 More than 1 billion people worldwide will be menopausal by 2025… That’s a whole lot of dry,” she wrote.

-Aged 15, the actress appeared in a tampon ad, and reposted the photo alongside herself at the other end of the hormonal journey aged 54, suggesting that conversations about lube should be as public as talk about tampons.
+Aged 15, the actress appeared in a tampon ad, and reposted the photo alongside herself at the other end of the hormonal journey aged 54 (she's since turned 55), suggesting that conversations about lube should be as public as talk about tampons.
 "Why is it that we can talk about periods and puberty with ease, but when it comes to menopause, and yes, drrrryness… we all get a little skittish….I created this post in an attempt to capture a woman’s hormonal bookends, " she writes.

 It was striking because vaginal dryness is not something midlife women talk about that much, even though for some women, the condition can make even sitting down extremely painful.
 It’s not just about sex.

 Clearly, we are interested though – Google searches for best lubes for menopause are rising.
 Dr Jen Gunter, the straight-talking author of The Vagina Bible, thinks the stigma needs to end, as she says in her book, “Lube is your friend!
 I think of lubricant in the way I think of glasses – some people have always needed them, some of us need glasses as we age, and some just need glasses for reading.
 No one is judgy about glasses.”

 Why might peri and menopausal women need lube?